- New Student Orientation

 Credits for Advanced Placement and International Baccalaureate exams are determined as follows:

-See the Catalog for descriptions of major and minor plans.
+See the College Catalog for descriptions of major and minor plans.

 Environmental Studies is an interdisciplinary department that offers students the opportunity to develop a holistic understanding of environmental issues.
 The program emphasizes multidisciplinary tools and perspectives from the natural sciences, social sciences, and humanities.
 The program encourages depth of disciplinary knowledge, breadth of cross-disciplinary perspectives, and integration through core courses and a required off-campus internship.
 Students may major or minor in environmental studies.